tsoj/ecs_prototype/README.md

 - Addresses of components are unstable when components are assigned or removed.

 - You cannot create multiple *worlds*, all entities are stored in the same state.

-- This library does not work with multiple CPP files (multiple object files linked together).
-You can still use multiple .cpp files but you need to stick to a single .cpp file (including any number of header files) with library calls.